owl-project/owl-project.github.io/Samples.md

 # Samples

-## Some sample use projects/papers that recently used OWL:
+## Some sample projects/papers that recently used OWL:

 - Moana on OWL/OptiX (Oct 2020)